s3cr3tmyth/Lorelai/README.md

 #### 2) Convert images to vectors

+When Loading the image with the OpenCV function imread(), the order of colors is BGR (blue, green, red).
+Therefore, if you want to use OpenCV function, you need to convert BGR and RGB.

 #### 3) Write Kmeans from scratch

+Implement K-means from scratch using numpy

 #### 4) Write helper function to count the number of pixels that belong to each cluster and generate histogram